 By the 1920s these small luggers had fallen out of fashion and were seldom spotted in St Ives harbour.
 But, in 2007, boat builder Johnny Nance, and his family, rebuilt the St Ives Jumbo using William Paynter’s original sketches (lines) and archive photographs of the boat.
 Shortly after, the St Ives Jumbo Association was formed, and thanks to a dedicated team of volunteers and fundraising there are now two Jumbos bobbing around in St Ives Harbour, the Celeste and the William Paynter.

 The Jumbos have distinctive rust coloured, canvas sails which are handmade in the south west, and have been the inspiration for some of our best-selling prints.
-The classic, red-sailed Jumbo featured on our Lottie Dress last summer and you might have noticed a white version of the print earlier this year.

 Back in the water for summer, the Jumbos make regular appearances on Cornwall’s sailing calendar, including June’s Looe Lugger Regatta, July’s Sea, Salts & Sail Festival and the Newlyn Fish Festival in August.